 Those parents who choose not to vaccinate their kids are all crazy, thoughtless, and completely woo woo anyway.

-Then there are the medical doctors and researchers who point out our current childhood vaccine schedule is the most aggressive in the world (like it’s a bulldog) and suggest some vaccines might be causing some harm, like this one, whose M.D. is from Yale School of Medical, and this one, whose M.D. is from Dartmouth and who has 11,000 families in his thriving practice, and this one, who has a Ph.D. from Stanford University.
+Then there are the medical doctors and researchers who point out our current childhood vaccine schedule is the most aggressive in the world (like it’s a bulldog) and suggest some vaccines might be causing some harm, like this one, whose M.D. is from Yale School of Medicine, and this one, whose M.D. is from Dartmouth and who has over 15,000 children in a thriving pediatric practice, and this one, whose Ph.D. is from Stanford.